Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "I do not understand."
 Vedreg repeated.

 "Humor never translates."
 Kirk told them both.
-“Ever.”
+"Ever."

 "Oh please, that’s bullshit.
 We’re all sapient, we’re all similar."

 "Our friend Krrkktnkk A’ktnnzzik’tk is correct, Lewis."
 Vedreg rumbled.
-“I do not understand human humor, and you will not understand the humor of the Guvnuragnaguvendrugun.”
+"I do not understand human humor, and you will not understand the humor of the Guvnuragnaguvendrugun."

 "Alright, bring it.
 Hit me with your best joke, Jeeves."
 Lewis challenged him.
 He sat up and - carefully, so as not to injure - slid down off Vedreg’s back.

-"Very well… hmm...“ Vedreg rumbled a Guvnurag throat-clear.
-“Tiny Geverednig goes to her herd-father and declares: *’largest one!
+"Very well… hmm..."
+Vedreg rumbled a Guvnurag throat-clear.
+"Tiny Geverednig goes to her herd-father and declares: *’largest one!
 I am thirsty!’* - The herd-father points to the mountain."

 Kirk and Lewis exchanged mutual bewildered expressions as Vedreg glowed royal purple and produced a wheezing sound deep in his chest - his species’ version of uproarious laughter.

 Slowly, he faded.
 "Do… do you not see?
 Largest one?
 The mountain?"

 "...My turn."
 Lewis said.
-“Uh… Three men walk into a bar.
-You’d think one of them would have seen it!”
+"Uh… Three men walk into a bar.
+You’d think one of them would have seen it!"

 He smiled hopefully as it was Vedreg and Kirk’s turn to express confusion.
 "I guess… puns probably don’t work so well.
 Okay how about an anti-joke?"